MohanSaiPandeti/Data-Cleaning.sql/README.md

 ##  Author

 **Mohan Sai**
-Passionate about data analysis and SQL workflows.
+Passionate about Data Analysis

+> Connect with me on [LinkedIn](https://www.linkedin.com/in/mohansaipandeti) |

 ---

 ##  Note
 Feel free to fork or star this repo if you find it useful!